-As Glenn explains, “When I first started writing Vikings on a Prairie Ocean, I became enamored with the idea of capturing some of the incredible characters from my life and childhood, bringing to live the inspirational and unique people who have deeply influenced my career.
+As Glenn explains, “When I first started writing Vikings on a Prairie Ocean, I became enamoured with the idea of capturing some of the incredible characters from my life and childhood, bringing to life the inspirational and unique people who have deeply influenced my career.

 The book is dedicated to my mother and father, Sylvia and Stefan Sigurdson.
 Their story can be read below.”

 Stefan Sigurdson was a special man with a quiet way.
 He was born into an Icelandic-Canadian fishing family in Hnausa, Manitoba on the shores of Lake Winnipeg on November 21, 1921.
 He spent the first 70 years of his life in the village of Riverton, the family home and headquarters of Sigurdson Fisheries Ltd., with its own legacy of more than a century on Lake Winnipeg.
 Dad was known as a statesman within the Lake Winnipeg fishery.
 His gentle wisdom and charisma were felt in the communities around the lake, in Winnipeg doing business, or selling fish into the markets of Chicago.
 He formed deep relationships with the indigenous people, always mindful that they had lived around the lake and off the lake—and the mighty rivers that enter and leave it—long before the arrival of any Icelanders.
 Dad gave strong leadership by giving strength to others without ego, and always with respect.